 Here’s another great example of an eCommerce chatbot.
 This one is built by Nordstrom, the famous department store.
 It’s designed to send product recommendations and other valuable information like the local store hours to the user.

 Modiface was one of the first companies that launched an AR (augmented reality) chatbot.
-This chatbot asks customers to take a video of their face and then matches them to the best makeup products.
+This chatbot asks a customer to take a video of their face and then matches them to the best makeup products.

 Both virtual and augmented reality features and capabilities are becoming increasingly popular with chatbots and online platforms and you’re going to see them in the beauty and home decor space more and more.